Universal credit: Passported benefits

 Free School Meals (Department for Education)

-In England, from 1 April 2018, a child may be able to get free school meals if the parent/guardian gets Universal Credit and the household's net income is no more than £616.67 in the preceding assessment period (there are rules which allow for averaging net income over a longer period and some transitional protection for those already in receipt of free school meals) see GOV.UK for more information.
+In England, a child may be able to get free school meals if the parent/guardian gets Universal Credit and the household's net income is no more than £616.67 in the preceding assessment period (there are rules which allow for averaging net income over a longer period and some transitional protection for those already in receipt of free school meals) see GOV.UK for more information.

 In Wales, from 1 April 2019 there is a UC earnings threshold.
 The threshold is £616.67 a month (based on 1/12 of an equivalent annual income of £7,400).
 The threshold applies to earnings calculated over a relevant period - which may be the previous 1, 2 or 3 UC assessment periods.